We know that continuing your education is a financial commitment, and a creative writing degree is often one that is pursued for your own advancement.

 Upon acceptance, each student must pay a $300 non-refundable deposit to hold their seat in their selected residency.

 Learn about how to help finance your education via scholarships and graduate assistantships.

 Wilkes offers a variety of scholarships to Creative Writing students.
 The following scholarships are gifts to the program from generous, supportive donors.
 The scholarship awardees will receive between $1000 and $5000 off their tuition.

-The Faculty and Alumni Scholarship is awarded annually to one or more incoming students at the M.A. level of the Maslow Family Graduate Program in Creative Writing based on financial need and a writing sample submitted as part of the application materials.
+- The Faculty and Alumni Scholarship is awarded annually to one or more new students at the M.A. level of the Maslow Family Graduate Program in Creative Writing.
 The scholarship recipient(s) will be determined by a three-member faculty committee who will recommend the student(s) to the program director.
 This scholarship was funded through tax-deductible gifts from faculty and alumni.

 Wilkes is one of the few low-residency programs to offer graduate assistantships.
 Entering and continuing students can apply each term for a partial or full assistantship.
 There are six to ten assistantships available each semester, with publishers, various university departments (such as Marketing and Communication Studies), and the Creative Writing Office.
 Assistantships include tuition remission for three to nine credits per term and are potentially renewable at the end of each term.

 Interested students should see the University-wide list of available assistantships. keeping in mind that the full listing doesn't appear until the period between semesters.

 In addition, small ($500-$1000) stipends are also available to our students, but not guaranteed annually.